thorntail-examples/istio-tracing/README.md

-# Istio Distributed Tracing Mission for WildFly Swarm
+# Istio Distributed Tracing Mission for Thorntail

 ## Purpose

-Showcase Distributed Tracing in Istio with Jaeger in WildFly Swarm applications
+Showcase Distributed Tracing in Istio with Jaeger in Thorntail applications

 ## Prerequisites